 If doctors suspect an underlying disorder is causing fingernail ridges or other symptoms, they will often order additional tests and take blood or urine samples.

 Ridges in the fingernails are often a sign of an underlying condition.
 Treatment typically focuses on resolving the condition that is causing the nail ridges to appear.

 For instance, if a skin condition such as eczema is causing ridges in the fingernails, the dermatologist will try to reduce the symptoms of eczema by prescribing topical treatments.

 In doing so, the cells controlling fingernail creation may be healed, which would help the ridges disappear.

-Although not every person will develop ridges in their fingernails as they age, unfortunately, there is no known way to prevent them from forming.
+Not every person will develop ridges in their fingernails as they age, and there is no known way to prevent them from forming.

-Eating a varied and healthful diet may be a positive step towards providing the body with the fuel it needs to create strong, healthy nails and prevent fingernail ridges.
+Eating a varied and healthy diet may be a positive step toward providing the body with the fuel it needs to create strong, healthy nails and prevent fingernail ridges.

-Healthcare practitioners may help diagnose and treat any underlying conditions causing the fingernail ridges.
+Healthcare practitioners may help diagnose and treat any underlying condition, such as peripheral vascular disease, rheumatoid arthritis, diabetes, or thyroid disease, causing the fingernail ridges.